100 Street Funicular: Challenges

 Shortly after opening, the funicular began to be beset by a number of problems.
 Some of them were caused by Edmonton's cold climate; during the first winter of operation, blowing snow in the door tracks triggered alarms multiple times, and it was found that the doors would malfunction under temperatures below −25 °C. In late 2018, three panes of custom-made glass were shattered in an act of vandalism.
 The repairs necessitated a shutdown of two days and cost $47,000.
-In addition, the emergency stop button was pushed on accident more than 300 times during the first year of operation.
+In addition, the emergency stop button was pushed by accident more than 300 times during the first year of operation.
 Nevertheless, the city found that the maintenance and operating costs in the first year, which were about $716,000, were within the expected range.
 Improvements were made during a three-week period in December 2018 to reduce the number of incidents requiring maintenance, including by adding a cover to the emergency stop button and improving performance under winter conditions.
 In June 2020, several of the glass panels were once again smashed by a vandal, who was apprehended.

 There have also been occasional problems and complaints concerning the broader Mechanized River Valley Access project.
 The second elevator descending from the Frederick G. Todd Overlook, which opened in February 2018, was shut down two days after opening by a group of young men jumping up and down.
 Initially, cyclists also complained that when they had to take the stairs outside of the 7 AM to 9 PM operating hours of the funicular, the bicycle rail was too narrow and awkward to comfortably use.
 These issues were addressed in later repairs.

 Taking stock of the funicular's challenges five years after opening, Edmonton Journal opinion writer Keith Gerein argued that although there were understandable reasons for approving it, the funicular had turned out to be "one of Edmonton’s weirdest and most superfluous installations."
 He claimed that the challenges with vandalism, graffiti, and minor disruptions validated the concerns of the project's critics that Edmonton would be left shouldering a large maintenance bill, and questioned whether the ridership—averaging to 300 passengers per day—was worth it.